Currency Reform of 1948

-Denominations of the Deutsche Mark currency.
-Only the denominations DM^{1}⁄_{2}, 1, 2, 5, 10, 20, 50, and 100 were instituted on the initial date of June 20, 1948.

-The currency reform of 1948 went into effect on June 20, 1948, in the Trizone, the three western occupation zones of Germany.
+The currency reform of 1948 (Währungsreform 1948) went into effect on June 20, 1948, in the Trizone, the three western occupation zones of Germany.
 From June 21, 1948, the Deutsche Mark ("DM", also "D-Mark") was the sole legal tender there.
 The two previously valid means of payment, the Reichsmark and the Rentenmark of equivalent value (both abbreviated as "RM"), were removed from circulation and replaced by the Deutschmark.
 The currency reform of 1948 is one of the most significant economic policy measures in post-war German history.
 It enabled the Western occupation zones to receive Marshall Plan aid and was thereby one of the prerequisites of the Economic Miracle of the 1950s.

 Situation prior to reform

 From 1936 to 1945, the financing of rearmament and the creation of money and compulsory levies from occupied territories resulted in a large excess of printed currency.
 Shortly before World War II, food was only available with monthly food stamps at fixed prices, and many civilian goods were only available with a ration card.
 As the basic principles of price formation by supply and demand were invalidated by comprehensive rationing, the external value of the Reichsmark was largely separated from the market.
 Compounding the issue, restrictions on foreign exchange prevented the outflow of surplus money and resulted in a decline in any value the RM still had.
 The Nazi government paid for bomb damage quickly to benefit morale.
 In 1945 the money supply was five to six times greater than the actual value of the economy.

 Banks reopened quickly after the war—3000 were taking deposits in the Twelfth United States Army Group's territory in May 1945—but as owners of the 450 billion ℛ︁ℳ︁ war debt, banks and the people were bankrupt.
 There was a significant scarcity of goods caused by the destruction of infrastructure, restrictions on agricultural production, and the dismantling of industrial facilities as part of an Allied effort to prevent Germany from regaining military industrial capacity.
 A major cause was also the large-scale hoarding of goods by the German people in anticipation of a currency reform.
 Near the end of February 1946, the normal consumer food ration in the Bizone (territory occupied by the US and UK) was reduced to 1014 calories daily.
 The low caloric intake was another reason for the decline in industrial production.
 In response to the ration change, weekly coal production dropped to well under half of the 1936 level.